 Spearmint oil contains chemicals that reduce swelling and affect hormone levels in the body, including testosterone.
 Some chemicals might also harm cancer cells and kill bacteria.

-People use spearmint for conditions such as flatulence, indigestions, nausea, vomiting, and other conditions, but there is no good scientific evidence to support these uses.
+People use spearmint for memory, digestion, osteoarthritis, nausea and vomiting after surgery, and many other conditions, but there is no good scientific evidence to support these uses.

 Uses & Effectiveness

 We currently have no information for SPEARMINT overview.